finom/vovk/README.md

 - Return data directly from the method (`Response` or `NextResponse` usage isn't required)
 - Nice error handling (no need to use `try..catch` and `NextResponse` to return an error to the client).
 - Service-Controller pattern is supported.
-- Partial refactoring is possible (if you want to quickly try the library or update only particular endpoints).
+- Partial refactoring is possible if you want to quickly try the library or update only particular endpoints with an isolated controller (see `createController` docs below).

 ## Overview